 2. Manual & Automation

-Some of the most important decisions a testing team has to make is to determine which of these test types are needed for their project and whether to automate them or execute them manually.
+One of the most important decisions a testing team has to make is to determine which of the above types of testing is needed for their app and how much to automate.
 Manual testing, as the name suggests, is performed by a QA tester.
 It offers the benefit of minimal upfront investment and provides an easy path to get started.
 However, it comes with cost, lack of transparency, need to provide devices each of testers, etc. On the other hand, automated testing solves these problems providing scale and repeatability.
 Automation requires use of testing frameworks (Appium, selenium, cucumber, etc.), expertise of QA engineers with deep technical skills, and use of multiple tools.
-However, one must constantly modify these automation scripts to adapt to UI changes, device and OS compatibility.manually using exploratory testing given the non-deterministic nature of these tests.
+However, one must constantly modify these automation scripts to adapt to UI changes, device and OS compatibility.

 Types of Automation: